Christian philosophy: Natural demonstration

 The philosophical starting point of Christian philosophy is logic, not excluding Christian theology.
 Although there is a relationship between theological doctrines and philosophical reflection in Christian philosophy, its reflections are strictly rational.
 On this way of seeing the two disciplines, if at least one of the premises of an argument is derived from revelation, the argument falls in the domain of theology; otherwise it falls into philosophy's domain.
+Catholic teaching strongly upholds that human reason, by its own natural light, can arrive at certain truths, such as the existence of God, independent of divine revelation—a principle formally declared at the First Vatican Council.